FAQ Mentors

 Mentors are responsible for accompanying and guiding mentees in their discovery of scientific research and the completion of their research project, ensuring a climate conducive to learning.
 To ensure that the mentoring program runs smoothly, we have put in place a Mentor Code of Conduct and will require that it be signed by the mentors before the program begins.

-It is important to mention that all mentors will be required to: undergo a criminal background check; sign and agree to abide by the Mentor Code of Conduct and the research project agreement; participate in mandatory training and identification of project tasks.
+It is important to note that all mentors must: undergo a criminal background check; sign and agree to abide by the Mentor Code of Conduct and the agreement governing the research project; participate in mandatory training sessions and the identification of project tasks.

 Mentees will meet twice a week, for two hours each time.
 During the first three weeks, you will be asked to supervise these two weekly sessions, while you introduce the project, the tools and their respective tasks to your mentees.
 After the first few weeks, when your team has gained enough autonomy, you will supervise only one of these two sessions, two hours per week.